 The Equilateral Model

-The Equilateral Model or Equine Assisted EMDR is the only EMDRIA Approved Equine-Assisted Eye Movement Desensitization and Reprocessing (EMDR) Protocol, an innovative integration of Equine-Assisted Psychotherapy (EAP) and EMDR, Equine Assisted EMDR uses the horse as a co-facilitator during the therapy session.
+The Equilateral Model or Equine Assisted EMDR is the only EMDRIA Approved Equine-Assisted Eye Movement Desensitization and Reprocessing (EMDR) Protocol.
+It is an innovative integration of Equine Facilitated Psychotherapy and EMDR.
+Equine Facilitated EMDR uses the horse as a co-facilitator during the therapy session.

 Eye Movement Desensitization & Reprocessing (EMDR) is a comprehensive, research based & integrative treatment approach which has been in clinical practice for more than 20 years.
 EMDR is effective for resolving emotional difficulties caused by disturbing life experiences.

 Integrated Therapy Models

-Additional models are often used in the presence of horses including but not limited to: Internal Family Systems, Flash Technique, CBT, DBT, Somatic Experiencing, Narrative, Family Systems, Play & Expressive Therapy
+Additional models are often used in the presence of horses including but not limited to: Internal Family Systems, CBT, DBT, Somatic Experiencing, Polyvagal Theory, Narrative, Family Systems, Expressive Therapy